JvanKatwijk/swradio-8/README.md

 * amtor, with selection of options;
 * weatherfax decoder, with selection of a variety of settings.

-As can be seen from the pictures, the main widget has two displays, one with a width of 96k (this width can be changed in the settings) showing the spectrum of the incoming data, the bottom one width a width of 12k - showing the spectrum of the data sent to the decoder, i.e. after being
+As can be seen from the pictures, the main widget has two main displays, and one smaller display to show the audio output.
+The top display has a width of 96k (this width can be changed in the settings) showing the spectrum of the incoming data, the bottom one width a width of 12k - showing the spectrum of the data sent to the decoder, i.e. after being